Facebook Shadow Profiles: Conclusion

-We combine information on websites' implementation of Facebook engagement buttons with detailed individual-level data on the web browsing history of a representative sample of US consumers.
-This allows us to document the extent to which Facebook can build shadow profiles based on users' web browsing behavior outside of Facebook's core platform.
+Our results document the extent to which a large online platform such as Facebook can build shadow profiles based on users' web browsing behavior outside of its core platform.
 We document an indiscriminate ability to collect user data, independent of user characteristics such as demographics and whether they actively use Facebook's social networking platform.

-Our results have a range of implications.
-Broadly speaking, our results highlight the potential of data to shift economic power.
-Information that lets firms infer consumer preferences can be used to extract rents, for example through targeted advertising or price discrimination.
-When information is better available to large firms, this may lead to further concentration in the online advertising industry.
-Resulting higher prices for advertisers increase their cost which can in turn increase prices for consumers.
+Information that lets firms infer consumer preferences can be used to extract rents, for example through consumer steering, targeted advertising, or price discrimination.
+When large platforms have access to extensive consumer data, this may lead to further concentration in the online advertising industry in which network effects play a crucial role.
+Resulting higher prices for advertisers increase their cost which in turn result in higher product prices.
 By documenting that a large platform like Facebook is able to collect data on consumers that do not use their platform, our results suggest further potential harms to consumers.
 Even users that do not receive utility from using Facebook are subject to the externalities that Facebook's data collection may impose on them.